m-junaidaslam/Coding-Notes/Python/Virtual_Env.md

 # Then open file .bashrc by:
 sudo nano ~/.bashrc

-# At the end of the file add the address found:
+# At the end of the file add some parameters and the address found:
-# /.local/bin/virtualenvwrapper.sh
+VIRTUALENVWRAPPER_PYTHON='/usr/bin/python3'
+PROJECT_HOME='~/workspace'
+. ~/.local/bin/virtualenvwrapper.sh

 # Save the file and continue with following commands:
 . .bashrc

 # And the virtual environment wrapper will be installed
 ```

 ## Usage
 [Link to Commands of virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html)